antoinesylvia/Texas_Heat_Raceway/README.md

 		- Adaptive Configuration Management:
 			- Automatic detection and addition of new configuration keys from config.py on each application boot, ensuring backwards compatibility and easy integration of new features.
 		- Real-Time Updates: Changes made through the web interface are immediately reflected in the running application, providing instant feedback and eliminating the need for manual restarts.

-# System Integration
-- Central Server coordinates all components and maintains race state
-- Finish Gate reports to and receives instructions from Central Server
-- Start Gate manages race initiation and reports to Central Server
-- Checkpoint Gate reports to Central Server
-- Web Interface provides real-time updates and user interaction
-- Audio Manager syncs with Central Server for state-appropriate audio cues

 # Project - Setup and Deployment
 1. Clone the repository